citp/privacy-policy-historical/p/pl/pla/playsushi.com.md

 If you do not want your information to continue to be collected and used as provided in this Policy, you should not access or use the Site again.

 Premium Game players ("Premium User(s)") have access to the Premium Games at no charge in exchange for their agreement to install the PlaySushi software (the "Software") on their computers or other computing device.
-The Software allows us to provide a Premium User with a limited amount of text link and transitional advertisements based on the web content viewed by that Premium User.
+The Software allows us to provide a Premium User with a limited amount of text link, floating, and transitional advertisements based on the web content viewed by that Premium User.
 No PII is collected through the Software.

 **Collection of Personally Identifiable Information**